 And while debates are a good thing when both sides can truly listen, they can be a hinderance when either side is only their to defend their point of view.
 Part of the problem in today's America is that debates tend to be all about defense, which only ingrains their own beliefs more.
 Listening to each other, empathizing with each other, and working together to come up with solutions should be more of a focus.

 We currently have a lot of issues and propaganda that plays into building a hatred for those who disagree.
 We currently have a threat of losing our democracy when laws that are voted by the majority are blocked by the political party and political leaders in charge (net neutrality among others).

 So how do we celebrate the day that exemplifies the freedom of democracy in the U.S. today with so many issues facing our country?

 We open our hearts up to others and their perspectives.
 We listen rather than talk.
 We come together in debates without hatred.
 We keep questioning our leadership and the rights of the people.
 We fight to do away with the laws and loopholes that take away democracy.
 We stand up and fight for the things we the majority vote on to come to fruition.
+We keep protesting and fighting for equality and justice.
 We keep debating, questioning and challenging our leaders.
 And we remind those who want to shut down the dissent with hatred, that by doing so, they are shutting down patriotism and what it means to be an American.

-This day does not represent a country that was built on following blindly a political leader or party or a specific faith.
-No, this day represents the freedom to disagree, the freedom of speech, the freedom to vote for change, freedom of the press, freedom of assembly, freedom to have your own faith, and the democracy of the majority.
+This day does not represent a country that was built on following blindly a leader or party or a specific faith.
+No, this day represents the freedom to disagree, the freedom of speech, the freedom to vote for change, freedom of the press, freedom of assembly, freedom to have your own faith, freedom to protest, and the democracy of the majority.